Moniter123/build-cdn/_posts/2018-02-08-docker-101-anatomy.md

 [TSRs](https://en.wikipedia.org/wiki/Terminate_and_stay_resident_program)), but more modern systems needed some way to protect programs from each other.
 That's why the then-modern 80286 CPU introduced and the [80386 expanded upon](https://en.wikipedia.org/wiki/Virtual_8086_mode) a feature called **virtual memory**.
 The CPU could now operate in multiple modes.
-A part of the operating system would run in so-called real mode and had access to all memory space.
-This was also known as kernel or unprotected mode.
-User programs on the other hand would run in the so-called protected mode or user mode.
+A part of the operating system would run in the so-called ring 0 and had access to all memory space.
+This was also known as kernel mode.
+User programs on the other hand would run in the so-called user mode or ring 3.

 Running in user mode meant that each program would have its own virtual memory space, which the CPU would then translate to a physical memory address, or if that chunk of memory was moved to a swap file, it would interrupt the program